-*When the drug epidemic ravished black neighborhoods throughout the nation in the 1980s, it galvanized a handful of hip-hop’s most renowned ambassadors to speak out.
+When the drug epidemic ravished black neighborhoods throughout the nation in the 1980s, a handful of hip-hop’s most renowned ambassadors took a stand.

-“The Message” was designed to be more than a catchy tune, it doubled as a rebellious warning to the oppressive white power establishment.
+“The Message” – composed by Grandmaster Flash and The Furious Five – was designed to be more than a catchy tune, it doubled as a rebellious warning to the oppressive white power establishment.

 As with any timeless classic, the lyrics from this song coincide with the increasing level of angst and panic currently forming within the African American community.
 These emotions stem from decades of social and economic hardship, and as a result, the past few years have been saturated with an abundance of civil demonstrations occurring nationwide aimed in the direction of White America.